woniesong92/talktosql/README.md

 ![talktosql-thumbnail](https://user-images.githubusercontent.com/2935309/229311060-e02929cb-df3c-4a04-b6a8-b8585d114856.png)

-TalkToSQL is an CLI tool that lets you query your DB with natural language instead of SQL queries.
+TalkToSQL is an CLI tool that lets you query your DB with natural languages instead of SQL queries.

 ## Usage